 This AWS outage serves as a good illustration of why “best practices” are rightly so.
 When shortcuts are taken or oversights creep into the mix, what may appear at first blush to be a small, localized issue can potentially cascade into a bigger problem and adversely affect your infrastructure and the applications that depend on them.
 On the surface, individual components can appear to be distanced from those that are suffering the outage or performance degradation, but in reality they can also be potential points of failure.

 The tools are out there to build highly available, resilient systems.
 How effectively you use these tools will dictate your tolerance to infrastructure service disruptions that will continue to occur, however infrequently.
-To try some of these vendor-neutral solutions, user permission features, logging and auditing mechanisms, and more, check out the RightScale Free Edition.
+To try some of these vendor-neutral solutions, user permission features, logging and auditing mechanisms, and more, get a free trial of RightScale Cloud Management.